 - 1 medium red or orange bell pepper, cut into short, narrow strips

-- 6 stalks boy choy, sliced on the diagonal, greens cut in half
+- 6 stalks boy choy, fairly thinly sliced on the diagonal

 - 3 to 4 scallions, white and green parts, sliced